ALawliet/algorithms-playground/README.md

   while (open not empty)
     current = node with lowest F in open

-    drop current from open and add current to closed
+    drop current from open and add it to closed

     if (current is target)
       return  // draw path from target.parent to start